 Scotland is the emptiest of the nations of the UK with great, beautiful stretches of highlands, dramatic lochs, rolling borderlands and upland moors.
 It also has two of the UK's most exciting cities, Glasgow and Edinburgh, and some of it's wildest holiday celebrations.

 Belfast is experiencing a cultural revival and Northern Ireland is finally being discovered by visitors.
 Ulster, as it is also known, has lovely, rural landscapes, dramatic coastal features like the Giant's Causeway and some of the UK's oldest historic monuments.
-It also has an open border with Eire (the Republic of Ireland)* - you know you've crossed when the currency changes from sterling to euros.
-Read more about Northern Ireland to help you decide
+It has maintained an open border with Eire (the Republic of Ireland), but following the U.K.'s official withdrawal from the EU (Brexit), this open border policy may change.